ibm-cloud-docs/hpc-ibm-spectrumlsf/considerations-for-HPC-cluster-compute-types.md

 As an example, Electronic Design Simulation (EDA) workloads have component level simulation jobs that require millions of such jobs ran every day, but each single job requires a single core and approximately 10 seconds.
 Optical Proximity Correction can take multiple hours or even days depending on the size of the chip and the size of the HPC cluster.

-Typically HPC clusters contain a set of virtual machines and use the cluster to run multiple workloads.
+Typically HPC clusters contain a set of virtual system and use the cluster to run multiple workloads.
 It all depends on the workload resource requirements and duration.

 To address this range of characteristics, {{site.data.keyword.cloud}} provides various VPC virtual machine (VM) configurations in different modes: